 His sub-specialist interests in children are tumours of the brain and spinal cord, craniofacial surgery and treatment in children with cerebral palsy.

 Mr Caird has a strong track record in education and research.
 In 2006, he was awarded a postgraduate neuroscience MD in the pathogenesis of intracranial aneurysms and has taught neuro-anatomy at RCSI both as lecturer in 2003 and as Schering Fellow in Neuroscience in 1998.
 He has published articles on brain tumours in children, head injury and intracranial aneurysm.

 Noelle O’Mahony, Craniofacial Clinical Services Coordinator, RCN/RGN

 Noelle joined the Craniofacial Team in August 2016.
 Prior to joining, Noelle held several positions within Temple Street’s Neurosurgical Department, as a CNS (Clinical Nurse Specialist), a Clinical Trial Research Nurse and also a Staff Nurse for six years on St Gabriel’s Ward.
 Noelle’s role within the Craniofacial Team is to coordinate and manage the team approach to each child’s care.
 Noelle is the first point of contact for new referrals.
 Noelle liases with the Craniofacial Team, multidisciplinary team members and community based services and is available to parents to support them during their child’s care pathway.
 There are various components to this role which include ensuring timely treatment and care, facilitating clinics and providing team support for on-going audit and research.

-Shirley Bracken, Craniofacial Nurse Specialist, RCN/RGN
+Shirley Bracken, Research Assistant, RCN/RGN

 Shirley joined the craniofacial team in November 2011.
 Shirley had previously worked in the Paediatric ICU department Temple Street for four years as a Staff Nurse and has a background in adult neuroscience nursing.